World-Meteorological-Organization/wis2box-minio/README.md

 # wis2box-minio

-This is a fork of the MinIO source-code that is archived at github.com/minio/minio.
-The source code is used to build a MinIO image for the WIS2BOX project.
+This is a detached fork of the original MinIO source-code that is archived at https://github.com/minio/minio

+The source code is used to build a MinIO image for the [WIS2BOX project](https://community.wmo.int/site/knowledge-hub/programmes-and-initiatives/wmo-information-system-wis/wis2box)

-Note that wis2box is not affiliated with MinIO, and this repository is maintained independently for the purpose of building a custom MinIO image for the WIS2BOX project.
-The WIS2BOX project is a non-commercial initiative, aimed to provide a low-barrier, open-source solution to help accelerate WIS2 implementations in support of GBON and the WMO unified data policy.
+**Note that wis2box is not affiliated with MinIO, and this repository is maintained independently for the purpose of building a custom MinIO image for the WIS2BOX project.
+The WIS2BOX project is a non-commercial initiative, aimed to provide a low-barrier, open-source solution to help accelerate WIS2 implementations in support of GBON and the WMO unified data policy.**

-This fork is originally based of the tag=RELEASE.2024-08-03T04-33-23Z, which was the version of minio include in wis2box-1.2.0.
+This fork is originally based of the tag=RELEASE.2024-08-03T04-33-23Z, which was the version of minio included in wis2box-1.2.0.

-wis2box-minio uses GNU Affero General Public License to match the license of the original MinIO source code.
-If you want to use this code, please make sure to comply with the terms of the license.
+**wis2box-minio uses GNU Affero General Public License to match the license of the original MinIO source code.
+If you want to use this code, please make sure to comply with the terms of the license.**

 The image can be built locally with the following command: